ajitagupta/book-library-crud-api/README.md

 ## 1. Config Client
 Let's analyze our first project *or* microservice.

-Now, let's have a look at some more unwieldy terms to support our API, which contains a simple **CRUD (Create, Read, Update, Delete) operations backend for Books and Libraries**.
+Now, let's have a look at some more unwieldy terms to support our API, which contains a simple **CRUD (Create, Read, Update, Delete) backend for Books and Libraries**.

 ### Spring Boot